nikola92pn/Billups/readme.md

 - **Integration tests** do not cover all possible cases for different game modes.
 - **Unit tests**: Only few services are currently covered and by NUnit tests.
 - **MediatR**: Not currently used, but could be considered if the application expands.
+- **Game mode history reset**: The action removes all history no matter which game mode is selected.
 - **Game mode switching** is performed via the `X-Game-Mode` HTTP header. x-game-mode: **rps** - for classic mode, or **rpsls** for advanced mode which is consider as defualt value)

 ---